-The Company intends to make regular quarterly distributions to its stockholders, beginning with a distribution for the remainder of the quarter ending $\,$ , 1997.
+The Company intends to make regular quarterly distributions to its stockholders, beginning with a distribution for the remainder of the quarter ending $\,$, 1997.

 The Company is a full-service real estate company, with substantial in-house expertise and resources in acquisitions, development, financing, construction management, property management, marketing, leasing, accounting, and legal services.
-As of March 31, 1997, the Company had 285 employees, including 88 professionals involved in acquisitions, development, finance and legal matters.
-The Company's 17 senior officers have an average of 24 years experience in the real estate industry and an average of 16 years tenure with the Company.
+As of March 31, 1997, the Company had 284 employees, including 87 professionals involved in acquisitions, development, finance and legal matters.
+The Company's 16 senior officers, together with Mr. Zuckerman, Chairman of the Board, have an average of 24 years experience in the real estate industry and an average of 16 years tenure with the Company.
 The Company's headquarters are located at 8 Arlington Street, Boston, Massachusetts 02116 and its telephone number is (617) 859-2600.
 In addition, the Company has regional offices in Washington D.C. and mid-town Manhattan.